craftingcity/The-Known-World/Prenotes Aug 18 23.md

 When last we left our heroes, they had completed their journey with the [[Ammarin Transportation]] Company without major losses.
 After being paid for their services, the party decided that they would be interested in acquiring more information about their attackers - who are they, what are they after, and why would they choose to use bear-fish?

 They have returned to a point upon the road nearby to where they were attacked a few days ago, were Zeldris had spotted a structure that looked to be either completely overgrown or constructed of live foliage and flora.

 ### What does the World Know?

+Basil's cat's name is Maggie

 ### What happened?